 - understand and apply different strategies for the effective management of performance by outcomes

-- set clear SMART objectives for staff within a working environment
+- set clear SMART objectives for colleagues within a working environment

-- address conflicting needs of staff in a fair and equitable manner that engenders confidence and trust
+- address conflicting needs of colleagues in a fair and equitable manner that engenders confidence and trust

-• The HOS home working policy allows staff to work from home.
+The HOS home working policy allows colleagues to work from home.
 To be able to do so you must:

-- Have demonstrable experience of working to complete targets/objectives through independent working and problem solving,
+- demonstrate your ability to complete targets/objectives through independent working and problem solving,

 - Make effective use of time management and prioritising skills

-• The recruitment pages on the HOS website will be updated to reference the home working strategy.
+The careers page on the HOS website will be updated to reference the home working strategy.
 Interview panels should however be prepared to provide a fuller explanation of how home working operates within the team.